tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 * **Subclass**: a class that inherits the fields + methods of another class
 * **JAR file**: a zip-like file containing Java classes
 * **WAR file**: a compiled Java web application to be deployed on a server

+The point is that now you can use these terms intelligently in documentation and have at least a sense of what's going on.